codewithdary/react-tutorial/README.md

 There is no clear-cut answer on how difficult React is.
 Apart from the fact that every developer learns at his own pace, it is very important to have a good understanding of coding before you dive into learning React.

 ### Reacts future
 Like I’ve mentioned before, React is a fairly new programming language.
-Just like me, you have probably Googled around if React is the future.
+Just like me, you have probably Googled around if React is the future, or even has a future.
 React has reached a place where the core functionality is stable, but even that can change over time.

 ## 2. Setting up our environment & Creating our first App